 Welcome to the Yang Research Group at the Department of Aerospace Engineering & Engineering Mechanics at the University of Texas at Austin!

 Dr. Yang’s research interests include developing analytical tools and experimental techniques to study viscoelastic materials behavior, dynamic instabilities, and material failure under extreme loading conditions.
-He is currently experimentally characterizing and modeling dynamic, nonlinear behavior of viscoelastic materials, including hydrogels, biological tissues, and foam materials, under various strain-rate (10^-4 ~ 10^7 s^-1) dynamic loading.
+He is currently experimentally characterizing and modeling the dynamic, nonlinear behavior of viscoelastic materials, including hydrogels, biological tissues, and foam materials, under various strain-rate (10^-4 ~ 10^7 s^-1) dynamic loading.
 Yang’s work also focuses on leveraging state-of-the-art machine learning and data-driven methods to keep improving 2D and 3D full-field deformation measurement (e.g., digital image correlation, digital volume correlation, particle tracking) and other material characterization experimental techniques.

 - Solid mechanics: Visco-hyperelastic material behavior under extreme loading conditions

 - Experimental mechanics: machine learning & data-driven material characterization

 - Full-field deformation measurements: digital image correlation, digital volume correlation, and particle tracking

 - Laser induced inertial cavitation in hydrogels and biological materials

 - Dynamic instability in viscoelastic materials